I love English because I like writing and I'm now much better. I like that I get to read my work to the class.

 - TOOLS - The GRAMMARISTICS.
 The grammar rules of our language system and an accessible way to target weaknesses in pupils grammatical and linguistic structures.

 - TECHNIQUES - The BOOMTASTICs which helps children capture 10 ways of adding drama and poetic devices to writing.

 Speaking and Listening: As with Reading and Writing, Speaking and Listening is also taught and encouraged through all areas of the curriculum and in all aspects of school life.
 Children are encouraged to participate in all lessons - offering their opinions and answers whilst listening respectfully to those of their peers.
-Children are also chosen to represent the school as School Council members, Values Ambassadors and Sports Leaders, for example, presenting their work to the Governing Body.
+Children are also chosen to represent the school as School Council members, Values Ambassadors, Eco Committee Members and Sports Leaders, presenting their work to the Governing Body.
 All children are invited to participate in class and whole school presentations to parents.

 All children are assessed in Reading and Writing, by their teachers, on a termly basis.
 Miss Grassi then analyses the attainment and progress of the whole school in these areas.
 This information informs future teaching and learning in English.